COBA-NIH/albumentations_3d/README.md

 Augmentations such as blur will **only** be applied to `image`.
 Augmentations such as `elastic_deform` will be applied to `image`, `mask` **and** `weight_map`.

+This library was used in training a UNet edge detector for instance segmentation of the *C. elegans* germline, [found here](https://github.com/callum-jpg/UNet_3D_C_elegans).

 # Examples
 See the [example notebook](examples.ipynb).
 ## Flip